aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/multithreading-in-recognition/_index.md

 {{< /highlight >}}-->

 ## **Automated Maximal Capacity Settings**
-To enable automated allocation of the maximally possible mutithreading, corresponding settings can be applied<!--, as explained in the code sample below-->.
+To enable automated allocation of the maximally possible multithreading, corresponding settings can be applied<!--, as explained in the code sample below-->.
 Class [*BarCodeReader*](https://reference.aspose.com/barcode/java/com.aspose.barcode.barcoderecognition/BarCodeReader) determines the number of cores automatically.

 <!--{{< highlight csharp>}}
 Console.WriteLine("ReadMTAllCores:");